LAST UPDATED: 5 October 2023

 Finisher T-Shirts: A Buyer's Guide

 Tell me if this sounds familiar: you're a newly appointed race director and you've been put in charge of ordering finisher shirts for your upcoming event which is two months away.
-You have no idea how many runners will have signed up by that day, and the guy who took care of the shirts last year didn't leave you any clues about how he made it happen...
+You have no idea how many runners will have signed up by that day, and the guy who took care of the shirts last year didn't leave you any notes about how he made everything work...

 On top of this, you want to find the best shirts for the best price and have them customized using the best possible means.
 So many things go through your head: